 6. When the glue is dry use paper color paint to paint the egg shells.

 Jumbo Four-Inch Paper Clip

 Low Temperature Glue Gun

 How to Make a Dragon Paper Clip Bookmark:

 1. Curl the pipe cleaner into an oval shape.

-7. Glue the tail to the body of the dragon.
+to the body for the legs,